hpe-dev-incubator/hpe-dev-portal/content/blog/bare-metal-provisioning-on-hpe-greenlake-using-terraform.md

 # Summary

 In this blog, I covered how to provision a compute instance with Terraform provider for HPE GreenLake using bare metal resources.
-I also showed you advanced usage of hpegl resource statements to deploy compute instance with dynamic resources.
+I also showed you advanced usage of hpegl resource statements to deploy a compute instance with dynamic resources.
 I hope you found this information interesting and useful in helping you get started with the HPE GreenLake Terraform provider.
 You can also go through the below links to understand more about the HPE GreenLake Terraform Provider.

 * [Kubernetes Cluster as Code – Part 1](https://developer.hpe.com/blog/kubernetes-clusters-as-code-part1/)